GMAT Computer Test versus Paper Test

 Computer and Paper Test Availability

-As of 2016, the paper-based GMAT is no longer available.
-According to the GMAT Handbook published by the Graduate Management Admission Council (GMAC), "the exam is only given on computer, which ensures consistency and fairness."
-Other reasons cited for the discontinuation of the paper test include accessibility, tracking, and scoring.
-The computer version of the GMAT can be administered on almost any day of the year and at a larger number of locations, while the paper test necessitates additional proctors and presents other logistical issues that limit its availability.
-The computer test allows students to instantly track their progress while taking the exam and receive unofficial scores immediately afterwards, neither of which is possible with the paper test.
-"Fairness" is a reference to the computer-adaptive nature of the electronic GMAT, which obviously cannot be duplicated with a paper test.
-It should also be noted that paper tests are more difficult to transport and store, and can be more easily lost or destroyed.
-Computerized tests can present problems of their own (such as vulnerability to digital theft), but the current version of the GMAT is quite simply impossible to reproduce in hard copy, and the advantages of computer testing outweigh the concerns.
+The computer version of the GMAT, on the other hand, can be administered on any day of the year, and students can complete the exam at any one of numerous testing centers or online from the comfort of their home.
+The computerized version of the GMAT allows students to instantly track their progress while taking the exam and receive their scores immediately afterwards, neither of which is possible with a paper test.
+Of course, computerized tests can present problems of their own (such as vulnerability to digital theft), but the current version of the GMAT Focus Edition is impossible to reproduce in hard copy, and the advantages of computer testing outweigh the concerns.

 Distinctions between the Paper Test and the Computer Test